New Jersey Agricultural Service Provider Education and Networking to Improve Farmer Outreach and Services

 Recruitment

-A multi-faceted recruitment strategy will be conducted at the beginning of the project in October-December 2021.
-Additional ASPs who wish to participate after the recruitment period will be welcome into the program.
-Project leaders will recruit using person-to person discussions, email groups, online promotional materials, and reaching out to ASP administrators.
-RCE administration, agency leaders and NGO facilitators will assist in identifying ASPs for recruitment to participate in the program.
+A multi-faceted recruitment strategy was conducted beginning in October-December 2021.
+Additional ASPs who wished to participate after the recruitment period were welcomed into the program.
+Project participants were recruited using person-to person discussions, email groups, online promotional materials, and reaching out to ASP administrators.
+RCE administration, agency leaders and NGO facilitators to assist in identifying ASPs for recruitment to participate in the program.

 Education

-To support agricultural service providers, a series of training sessions will be conducted to 1) train ASPs on the many base services for farmers, 2) offer networking opportunities for extension, agricultural agencies, NGOs and others, and 3) provide in person and on-farm opportunities for ASPs to demonstrate programs and communicate services that may align with other providers to enhance service efficiencies.
-These trainings will be delivered online as synchronous webinar trainings and recorded and posted on the Rutgers SARE website to maximize outreach and potential participation.
-Sixteen, one-hour sessions will be conducted and delivered by Rutgers Extension faculty and other participating agricultural service providers.
-These programs will include an overview of the agency's' duties, as well as a detailed explanation of the services provided by that organization.
-In addition, an online "Agricultural Agency Directory" will be developed and maintained on the Rutgers SARE website to serve as a resource for both agricultural service providers and agricultural producers.
-In addition to the webinars, three, one-day annual ASP conferences will be conducted as on-farm events to allow ASPs to promote their services and to facilitate networking between agencies.
-During these events, specific ASP programs will be highlighted through lightning sessions and in-field demonstrations.
+To support agricultural service providers, a series of training sessions were conducted to 1) train ASPs on the many base services for farmers, 2) offer networking opportunities for extension, agricultural agencies, NGOs and others, and 3) provide in person and on-farm opportunities for ASPs to demonstrate programs and communicate services that may align with other providers to enhance service efficiencies.
+These trainings were delivered online as synchronous webinar trainings and recorded and posted on the Rutgers SARE website to maximize outreach and potential participation.
+Eleven, one-hour sessions were conducted and delivered by Rutgers Extension faculty and other participating agricultural service providers.
+These programs included an overview of the agencies' duties, as well as a detailed explanation of the services provided by that organization.
+In addition to the webinars, two, one-day annual ASP conferences were conducted as on-farm events to allow ASPs to promote their services and to facilitate networking between agencies as well as three presentations at additional Extension events to promote the various ASP programs and the SARE program as a whole.

 Overview of Networking Opportunities

-The goal of this project is not only to share information between ASP’s, but also to facilitate relationships between agencies, producers and others involved in agriculture.
-To facilitate this, the proposed online educational webinars will consist of 1) an informational program hosted by an ASP, to explain the services provided and how these services assist farmers in New Jersey, 2) a question and answer session designed to promote interaction between groups and to focus on how groups may interact or enhance the services provided by the ASP, and 3) an optional break-out room for groups that provide similar services or have common goals or interests.
-To further enhance communication between individual ASP groups and program participants, the leadership team will request a short overview of each ASP be provided prior to the program.
-These overviews will be hosted on the appropriate Rutgers SARE web-page and will be updated annually.
+The goal of this project was not only to share information between ASP’s, but also to facilitate relationships between agencies, producers and others involved in agriculture.
+To facilitate this, the 11 online educational webinars consisted of 1) an informational program hosted by an ASP, to explain the services provided and how these services assist farmers in New Jersey, 2) a question-and-answer session designed to promote interaction between groups and to focus on how groups may interact or enhance the services provided by the ASP, and 3) in-person events and discussions to share additional information.

 Verification